developer-zebra/developer-zebra-site/src/devicetracker/1-0/guide/about/index.md

 *	Server – Collects and processes device data.
 *	Web portal - Centralized dashboard for monitoring device presence, tracking, and battery status.

 The Device Tracker client software registers the device with the server and reports device information based on the defined reporting frequency from the server settings.
 The Admin uploads a list of friendly names of Access Points within the facility, which identifies the general area or zone where the device is located when connected to the AP.
-The Admin marks the device to be found and the associate tasked to search for the missing device uses their own device as a proximity indicator to locate the misplaced device.
+The Admin marks the device "To be found" and the associate tasked to search for the missing device uses their own device as a proximity indicator to locate the misplaced device.
 On the associate’s device, the Device Tracker client provides a list of devices to be found.
-The associate selects the target device to find from the list and uses the AP friendly name displayed to identify the general area where the device is last seen.
+The associate selects the target device to find from the list and uses the AP friendly name (if configured) to identify the general area where the device is last seen.
 To further pinpoint the device location, an animated BLE-based (Bluetooth Low Energy) proximity indicator displays a graphic showing how close the user is to the misplaced device.
 The indicator displays in red when "far" away from the device, orange when "near" the device, and green when "close" in proximity to the device.
-A sound can be played on the target device to locate it, paricularly if hidden from view.
+"Out of Bluetooth range" message appears if the user walks beyond the distance which the Bluetooth signal can be received from the target device.
+Audio can be played on the target device to locate it, particularly if hidden from view.

 The web portal provides a dashboard for administrators to monitor the status of all tracked devices, identifying any misplaced devices.
 The last known status is provided from devices so action can be taken to prevent lost or misplaced devices.